LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 --------------

 If you want to take your learning a few steps further, here are some additional problems you can try to solve.
-We’re not providing you much guidance here, but we have confidence that you can figure these problems out!
+We're not providing you much guidance here, but we have confidence that you can figure these problems out!